Dannyobito/dannyobito/README.md

 Front End Developer
 -------------------

-I am a front end developer with over a year of experience in building UIs and crafting web solutions using JavaScript and supporting tools.
+I am a front end developer with about 2 years of experience in building UIs and crafting web solutions using JavaScript and supporting tools.
 I have experience in taking leadership roles in projects and I can also work well in a team.
 I like to have fun along the way and I love challenges and the thrill of rising up to the occasion when they arise.
 My goal is to become deep and diverse in tech and in order to reach that, I embrace and am always open constant learning.

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [dannyobito05@gmail.com](mailto:dannyobito05@gmail.com)